cdklabs/cdk-pipelines-github/README.md

 Authenticating via OpenId Connect means you do not need to store long-lived credentials as GitHub Secrets.
-With OIDC, you provide a pre-provisioned IAM role to your GitHub Workflow via the `awsOidcRoleArn` property.
+With OIDC, you provide a pre-provisioned IAM role to your GitHub Workflow via the `githubActionRoleArn` property.

 ```ts
 import { App } from 'aws-cdk-lib';